+Max.
+Marks: 150

-- 1. Question paper should be set strictly according to the syllabus. - 2.
-The language of questions should be straight & simple. - 3.
-In all nine questions should be asked, of which first question of 15 marks (Comprising of 10 short answer type questions covering the whole syllabus) will be compulsory. - 4.
-Of the remaining eight questions, two questions should be asked from each section, of which the candidates are required to attempt one question from each section.
-All questions carry equal marks (15).
+- 2. The language of questions should be straight & simple. - 3.
+Not more than one question should be based on one topic. - 4.
+The question paper should cover the whole syllabus and questions should be evenly distributed. - 5.
+At least eight questions should be set, out of which the candidates should be required to attempt any five.

+Time: 3 Hours
-Section-A: Nature, scope and significance of agricultural production economics- Agricultural Production processes.
-Production functions, assumptions, commonly used forms, properties, limitations, specification, estimation and interpretations.

-Section-B: Factors of production, classification, interdependence, and factor substitution.
+Nature, scope and significance of agricultural production economics- Agricultural Production processes.
+Production functions, assumptions, commonly used forms, properties, limitations, estimation and interpretations.
+Factors of production, interdependence, and factor substitution.
 Determination of optimal levels of production and factor application -optimal factor combination and least cost combination of production.
 Theory of product choice; selection of optimal product combination.

-Section-C: Cost functions and cost curves, components, and cost minimization.
+Cost functions and cost curves, components, and cost minimization.
 Duality theory - cost and production functions and its applications.
 Derivation of firm's input demand and output supply functions.
 Economies and diseconomies of scale.

-Section-D: Technology in agricultural production, nature, effects and measurement.
+Technology in agricultural production, nature, effects and measurement.
 Measuring efficiency in agricultural production; technical, allocative and economic efficiencies.
 Yield gap analysis, concepts-types and measurement.
 Nature and sources of risk, modelling and coping strategies.